-Founded in 1759 to honour the Irish physician and naturalist Sir Hans Sloane, who donated his collection of 71,000 curios to Britain, London’s British Museum now boasts the world’s largest artifact collection—about 8,000,000, including prehistoric bones, the famous Mummy of Katebet, pieces of Athens’ Parthenon, the Rosetta Stone (the key to unraveling the hieroglyphics, etched in 196 B.C.) and even whole Assyrian palace rooms.
+Founded in 1759 to honour the Irish physician and naturalist Sir Hans Sloane, who donated his collection of 71,000 curios to Britain, London’s British Museum now has the world’s largest artefact collection—about 8,000,000, including prehistoric bones, the famous Mummy of Katebet, pieces of Athens’ Parthenon, the Rosetta Stone (the key to unravelling the hieroglyphics, etched in 196 B.C.) and even whole Assyrian palace rooms.

-Safeguarding the nation’s ethnography and archaeology collection, the British Museum also showcases paintings by Da Vinci, Michelangelo and Van Gogh.
+In addition to safeguarding the nation’s ethnography and archaeology collection, the British Museum showcases paintings by Da Vinci, Michelangelo and Van Gogh.

 Vatican Museums, Vatican City, Rome

-Averaging over 6,000,000 footfalls annually, the Vatican Museums are located in the Vatican City (the smallest country in the world), encompassed by the historical city of Rome in Italy.
+Founded in 1506, the Vatican Museums are the oldest on this list.
+Usually averaging over 6,000,000 footfalls, they are located in Vatican City (the smallest country in the world), encompassed by the historical city of Rome in Italy.

-Constructed as papal palaces in the beginning, the Vatican Museums are now a series of monumental galleries that proudly present more than 70,000 artefacts, including the prestigious Sistine Chapel, the Borgia Apartment and the Raphael Rooms.
+Originally constructed as papal palaces, the Vatican Museums are now a series of monumental galleries that proudly present more than 70,000 artefacts, including the prestigious Sistine Chapel, the Borgia Apartment and the Raphael Rooms.

 The Natural History Museum, London

-Originally called the British Museum (Natural History), the label was altered to its present day moniker in 1992; although separation from the British Museum took place back in 1963.
+Originally called the British Museum (Natural History), the label was altered to its present-day moniker in 1992.
+However, separation from the British Museum took place back in 1963.

 Exhibits relate to the age of planet Earth and the evolution of life.
-Major crowd-pullers are the Darwin Center, the earth galleries, the different kinds of mammals found on earth throughout history including dinosaur skeletons, as well as items related to botany, zoology, entomology, paleontology and mineralogy.
-The most famous item on display until 2017 was the 32 meter long replica of a diplodocus carnegii skeleton, which was later replaced by the 4.5 tonne, 25 meter long real skeleton of a blue whale.
+Major crowd-pullers are the Darwin Center, the earth galleries, and the different kinds of mammals found on earth throughout history including dinosaur skeletons.
+In addition, there are many items related to botany, zoology, entomology, palaeontology and mineralogy.
+The most famous item on display until 2017 was the 32-meter long replica of a diplodocus carnegii skeleton, which was later replaced by a real 4.5-tonne, 25-meter long skeleton of a blue whale.